How Parents Have Been Misled

 Women, as mothers, have been most misled by the radical feminists who hijacked the Women’s Liberation Movement.
 For the most part, they were misandrists who were not interested in marriage and kids, so devalued motherhood, devalued fatherhood and devalued the family unit.
 However, since they had the loudest voices and were the most politically active, they were influential in achieving policy changes.
 They regarded motherhood as some sort of patriarchal conspiracy to keep women

 subjugated.
-Not only did they regard men as unnecessary for parenting, they also claimed that there was nothing special about ‘mothering’ – ‘anyone’ could take care of an infant.
+Not only did they regard men as unnecessary for parenting, they also claimed that there was nothing special about ‘mothering’ – Attachment theory is 'out of date' - ‘anyone’ could take care of an infant.
 The feminist views on parenting were based purely on their ideology, not on child developmental psychology, not on child emotional developmental needs.

 Their view was that there were no real differences between men and women – any differences were due to ‘socialisation of gender’ - a construction by a patriarchal society.
 Hence, their ‘gender equality’ agenda translated less into equality but more into women trying to be the same as men.
 (Perhaps there is some basis to Freud's 'penis envy' account of female neuroses).
 A key component of their agenda was liberation from traditional female roles such as the drudgery of childcare and from financial dependence on husbands.